BinarSkugga/Skugga/README.md

 **Q: Is the server using compression ?**

-R: Yes, the server uses GZIP or Brotli when the browser specifies it as an accepted encoding in its request headers.
+R: Yes, the server uses GZIP or Brotli when the browser specifies either of them as an accepted encoding.
 The server will always prioritize Brotli.